 Students are asked to ensure that their dress and appearance is comfortable and appropriate for classroom study.

 Child Matters training is not intended as being therapeutic and may adversely impact on anyone who has not overcome the effects of experiencing childhood abuse or trauma.
 It is therefore necessary for consideration to be given to the suitability of each participant to ensure their safety and wellbeing is maintained.

 Child Matters reserves the right at any stage (prior to or after training commencement) to refuse entry to or attendance at any training.

 Proof of eligibility to be a student in New Zealand.
 Any student who has New Zealand citizenship or residency is eligible to enrol in Child Matters’ training.
 Proof of citizenship or New Zealand Residency may be required and enrolment may not be able to proceed without verified proof being provided.

 All staff and students have the right to participate without discrimination in any training programme.
 Students are expected to take responsibility for ensuring that no other person is put at risk of infections by the student’s behaviour.

-Students undertaking the assessment against NZQA Unit Standards will be expected to complete several written assignments and must have the competency to fulfil these requirements.
+Students undertaking assessment against NZQA Unit Standards will be expected to complete a written assessment and must have literacy competence to fulfil this requirement.

 New Zealand Qualifications Authority (NZQA) Unit Standards

-The Child Protection Studies Programme and Child Protection Studies Diploma are fully accredited and approved by NZQA.
+The Child Protection Studies Programme and New Zealand Diploma in Child Protection are fully accredited and approved by NZQA.

 Students are responsible for providing their own parking while attending training.
 Child Matters takes no responsibility for vehicles while students are attending training.